Benson-Gikonyo/alx-higher_level_programming/0x05-python-exceptions/README.md

 Task 5: Write a function that raises a type exception.

 Task 6: Write a function that raises a name exception with a message.

+Task 7: Write a function that prints an integer.

+    Prototype: def safe_print_integer_err(value):